vitaly-t/spex/typescript/README.md

 /// <reference path='../node_modules/spex/typescript/spex' />
 ```

-Or you can installing using [Typings]:
+Or you can install it using [Typings]:

 ```
 $ typings install --save --global github:vitaly-t/spex